Affiliate links on Android Authority may earn us a commission. Learn more.

-Nokia 9.1 PureView: Name and release date
+Nokia 9.2 PureView: Name and release date

-Since the phone might be 5G-capable (more on that in a bit), it’s possible the device will have 5G in its official name, something like Nokia 9.1 PureView 5G.
-However, the “9.1” aspect of the name, as well as the PureView moniker, will almost assuredly be a part of the title.
+Since the phone might be 5G-capable (more on that in a bit), it’s possible the device will have 5G in its official name, something like Nokia 9.2 PureView 5G.
+However, the “9.2” aspect of the name, as well as the PureView moniker, will almost assuredly be a part of the title.

 That means the penta-lens camera setup on the back of the device will likely look very similar.
 It’s possible the lenses and other related hardware could get some upgrades, but the overall look will likely be the same.

-If that ends up being the case, the display bezels of the Nokia 9.1 will likely be much smaller than what we saw on the Nokia 9, which had a large forehead and even larger chin.
+This would also mean the display bezels of the Nokia 9.2 could likely be much smaller than what we saw on the Nokia 9, which had a large forehead and even larger chin.